Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 What the Research Actually Shows

 - Correlation, not causation.
 Most studies show that children who watch excessive screens have worse outcomes.
 But these children also tend to have less parental interaction, less outdoor play, and less structured routines.
-Screen time may be a symptom of broader issues, not the cause.
+Screen time may be a symptom of broader circumstances, not the independent cause.

-- Dose matters.
-Studies consistently show that moderate screen time (under 1 hour per day) has minimal or no negative effects when it does not displace sleep, physical activity, or social interaction.
-The alarming findings come from heavy use (3+ hours per day).
+- Dose matters enormously.
+Studies consistently show that moderate screen time — under 1 hour per day — has minimal or no negative effects when it doesn't displace sleep, physical activity, or social interaction.
+The alarming findings come from heavy use.
+Three-plus hours a day.
+That's a very different situation from 30 minutes of phonics practice.

 - Content matters.
 Studies that distinguish between educational and entertainment screen time find significant differences.
-The negative effects are concentrated in passive, entertainment-focused screen time.
+The negative effects are concentrated in passive, entertainment-focused use.

 - Context matters.
-A child who uses an educational app for 20 minutes after a morning of outdoor play and social interaction is in a fundamentally different situation from a child who watches videos for 3 hours because no other activities are available.
+A child who uses an educational app for 20 minutes after a morning of outdoor play and family interaction is in a completely different situation from a child watching videos for 3 hours because no other activities are available.

 The Singapore Context